How to Freeze Kale – 2 Easy Ways

 Place kale leafs into the boiling water for 2-3 minutes to kill enzymes and to discontinue oxidation.

-Next, transfer kale from boiling water into a bowl full of ice water for 2-3 minutes to stop the cooking process and squeeze out the extra water, as best as you can.
+Next, transfer kale from boiling water into a large bowl of ice water for 2-3 minutes.
+This ice bath stops the cooking process.

 Lay kale in between a towel and press to remove any extra moisture.
 Roll into small balls and place on a cookie sheet.

-Step 6: Freeze completely and place into freezer bags for storage.
+Freeze completely and place into freezer bags for storage.
 Keep up to 8-12 months.

 If you want to learn how to freeze more fruits and veggies… you can see these tutorials on how to freeze blueberries and summer squash.